-Note: this minor is open to contemporary writing and production majors, film scoring majors, and electronic production and design majors only.
+Note: This specialization is open to contemporary writing and production majors, film scoring majors, and electronic production and design majors only.

-The student minoring in video game scoring will gain the knowledge, commitment, and practical, professional skills for a successful, sustainable music career in the video game industry.
-The minor provides a framework of courses that comprise a survey and history of music in video games, a working knowledge of the video game industry, and interactive scoring techniques applied to the composition of video game music.
-This minor will focus on modern approaches to music in video games, professional opportunities and development, business aspects, evolving technology, and creative development.
+In the video game scoring specialization, students will gain the knowledge, commitment, and practical, professional skills for a successful, sustainable music career in the video game industry.
+The specialization provides a framework of courses that comprise a survey and history of music in video games, a working knowledge of the video game industry, and interactive scoring techniques applied to the composition of video game music.
+This specialization will focus on modern approaches to music in video games, professional opportunities and development, business aspects, evolving technology, and creative development.

-This minor can be declared by film scoring majors, electronic production and design majors, contemporary writing and production majors, or students who have demonstrated skills in both composition and electronic music production at the level of one of these tech-heavy majors (by permission of the minor's chair).
-Students must follow the regular declaration of minor procedure as outlined in the Registration Guide.
-This minor is managed by the Film Scoring Department.
+This specialization can be declared by film scoring majors, electronic production and design majors, contemporary writing and production majors, or students who have demonstrated skills in both composition and electronic music production at the level of one of these tech-heavy majors (by permission of the minor's chair).
+Students must follow the regular declaration of minor/specialization procedure as outlined in the Registration Guide.
+This specialization is managed by the Film Scoring Department.

-Upon completion of a minor in video game scoring, students will:
+Upon completion of a specialization in video game scoring, students will:

 - demonstrate a broad knowledge of video game history as it applies to interactive musical advances;